Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/fido2/ssh.rst

 .. product-table:: nk3 passkey fido2

-Use your Nitrokey 3A NFC for secure SSH login to servers, GitLab, or GitHub.
+Use your Nitrokey for secure SSH login to servers, GitLab, or GitHub.
 The private key is generated and safely stored inside the device, ensuring it never leaves the hardware.
 Authentication requires a physical touch of the Nitrokey, providing strong protection against phishing and unauthorized access.